cadencelabs/m2-fullstack-developer-test/README.md

 ];
 ```
 3. A copy of the database is located in the `/sql/db.sql.gz` directory of this repo, please import that to your local database as it contains all the custom product attributes, attribute set, and category.
-4. Run `composer install` to install all the project dependencies
+4. Run `composer install` to install all the project dependencies.
-5. Run `php bin/magento setup:upgrade` to finish installing the application
+5. Run `php bin/magento setup:upgrade` to finish installing the application.
-6. Visit the local store URL to ensure the store loads, and you can see the home page
+6. Visit the local store URL to ensure the store loads, and you can see the home page.

 ### Admin Login
 Username: `cadence`